|

 The Cars scored again with the creative “You Might Think” video from “Heartbeat City.”
 The clip featured extensive animation, quick cut-aways, closes ups of Ocasek singing and mugging with an expressive, overly dramatic actress playing the object of Ric’s obsessive affections.
 The special effects were clever, entertaining and nearly out of control.

-Like a lot of groups, the Cars ran their course with Ocasek and Orr undertaking solo ventures.
+Like a lot of groups, the Cars ran out of gas with Ocasek and Orr undertaking solo ventures.
 Ocasek also tried his hand at producing.

 In ‘00, Orr succumbed to pancreatic cancer.
 He was 53.